FasterXML/jackson/jackson3/MIGRATING_TO_JACKSON_3.md

 ##### ObjectMapper: copying an existing mapper instance

 `ObjectMapper.copy` method has been removed.
 You are encouraged to create mappers by reusing a `Mapper.Builder` instance.
-You can modify `Mapper.Builder` instances but `ObjectMapper` instances are immutable in Jackson 3 so it is now as useful to copy mappers any more. `ObjectMapper.rebuild()` is one way to get a builder instance if you don't have a cached builder instance to work with.
+You can modify `Mapper.Builder` instances but `ObjectMapper` instances are immutable in Jackson 3 so it is not as useful to copy mappers any more. `ObjectMapper.rebuild()` is one way to get a builder instance if you don't have a cached builder instance to work with.

 One quick workaround if you still want to copy a mapper is to call `ObjectMapper.rebuild().build()` to create a new mapper instance.